Sunbeds and skin cancer risk

 Skin cancer is the fastest growing cancer in Ireland.
-Almost 12,000 new cases of skin cancer are diagnosed in Ireland each year - on average 10,816 non-melanoma skin cancers and 1,000 melanomas.
+There are over 11,000 new cases of skin cancer diagnosed each year - approx. 9,700 non-melanoma skin cancers and 1,000 melanomas.
 In 2015 there were 226 skin cancer deaths.

 By not using sunbeds and taking care when outdoors with the SunSmart code most cases of skin cancer could be prevented.

 Using a sunbed isn’t safer than sun tanning.
 It won’t protect you from sunburn or damage to you skin from sunbathing.
 It isn’t a great way to get Vitamin D.